Fix Mac Won't Restart or Boot in Ventura/Monterey/Big Sur in 2023 - Qiling

 6 Ways to Fix Mac Won't Restart After Update

-Hence, it is easy for users to prevent data loss after restarting Mac with ongoing program quitting and recovering Mac data.
-After going through the data recovery process for Mac using Deep Data Recovery, your Mac is ready for fixes Mac won't restart after the update to Ventura/Monterey/Big Sur.
-Hence, it all comes down to the main fixes in restarting Mac after the update.
-Let us start with the easy and quick methods to solve the Mac won't restart issue.
+It's easy for users to prevent data loss after restarting Mac with ongoing program quitting and recovering Mac data using Deep Data Recovery.
+After going through the data recovery process, your Mac is ready for fixes.
+To solve the Mac won't restart issue, it all comes down to the main fixes, starting with the easy and quick methods.

 Fix 1.
 Force to Restart Mac to Fix Mac Won't Restart

-Restarting the Mac can be the first solution that comes to your mind, but due to the frozen screen, normal restarting is hard.
-Hence, users need to force restart Mac to solve the Mac won't restart issues.
+If your Mac is frozen and won't restart normally, you can try forcing a restart.
+Due to the frozen screen, normal restarting is hard, so users need to force restart Mac to solve the Mac won't restart issues.
 The quick steps for the same are:

 Step 1.
-Force Mac to restart by holding down "Control + Command + Power Button" for Mac having a power button.
-For Mac devices without a power button, you can press and hold the "Eject/ Touch ID button + Control + Command."
+To force a Mac to restart, hold down the "Control + Command + Power Button" for Macs with a power button, or press and hold the "Eject/Touch ID button + Control + Command" for Macs without a power button.

 Step 2.
-Wait for 30 seconds and press the power button to force restart.
+Wait 30 seconds, then press and hold the power button for 10 seconds to force restart.

 force to restart Mac